- Free delivery over £40

 What is Novofem?

-Combined, sequential HRT treatments are taken everyday without a break.
-They contain two active ingredients which relieve menopausal symptoms by imitating the two female sex hormones estrogen and progesterone.
+Combined, sequential HRT treatments (which can also be referred to as cyclical HRT) are taken every day without a break.
+They contain two active ingredients which relieve menopausal symptoms by imitating the two female sex hormones, oestrogen and progesterone.

 What is Novofem used for?

-During the menopause, the estrogen levels in a woman's body drop, which can cause women to experience some unwanted symptoms.
+Oestrogen is an important female sex hormone.
+During the menopause, the oestrogen levels in a woman's body drop, which can cause women to experience some unwanted symptoms.
 Taking Novofem can help to alleviate these symptoms to help you to continue to enjoy your daily life.

 Menopause symptoms include: